 Pedagogies of Inverted Teaching Models

 I begin a PhD at the University of Edinburgh in September 2014 looking at the pedagogies of what I’ve called “Inverted” teaching models.
 What I mean by this is essentially teacher-not-present methods of teaching like MOOCS, blended learning or so-called “flipped” classrooms.
 I see connections between these methods and the Cambridge tutorial.
 I hope to explore these connections in my research.
+You can read more about it in my PhD workspace.

 Since entering education in 2003, I have been interested in motivation in learning and have conducted informal research into different aspects of the motivation of learners.